(THIS POST PROBABLY CONTAINS AFFILIATE LINKS. OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

 That pretty much speaks for itself.

 I had a great big crazy goal of earning $1000/month.
-It’s hard to believe that there’ve been a few days in the past year where I earned $1000 in one day.
-(That’s not the norm.
-It’s happened maybe 4 times.
-But to earn $100/day, 7 days per week is a given.
-And I often earn more than that.)
-You can read my income reports here.
+It’s hard to believe that there’ve been days in the past few years where I earned $1000 in one day.

 If you’re considering blogging, what’s holding you back?